 I think that making the book an eclectic mixture of narrative, case studies, guides, critiques, and think pieces, among other types of content, make it superb.

-”Ogilvy On Advertising”, for how it’s written, covers a lot of ground and has a high chance of not letting any reader feeling that she or he couldn’t benefit from it.
+”Ogilvy On Advertising”, for how it’s written, covers a lot of ground and has a high chance of not letting any reader feel that she or he couldn’t benefit from it.

-Why did I Pick this One and not Other Advertising Books
+Why did I Pick this One and not any Other Advertising Books?